del-Pacifico/Mass-Image-Downloader/README.md

   - **Max open tabs per gallery** — limits concurrent background tabs to prevent a tab storm.
   - **Delay between tab openings (ms)** — spreads fan-out to be gentler on the site and your CPU.
   - **Max images per second** — throttles extractor rate to avoid server-side rate limits.
+- **Inspector-specific tip:** finish or cancel any in-panel saves before closing or navigating the tab; the panel is page-bound, but once a save is dispatched, the download pipeline is fully background-driven.
 - **Watch the badge**:
   - **Green** (white numbers) → bulk in progress
   - **Yellow** → manual in progress (e.g., Alt+Shift+I overlay flow)